ageev/MacOS/README.md

 2. [Rectangle](https://github.com/rxhanson/Rectangle) - normal "full screen" windows resizing
 3. [Scroll Reverser](https://github.com/pilotmoon/Scroll-Reverser) - allows you to have different scroll directions for mouse and touchpad. *Logitech Options* can aslo do that if you have a logitech mouse.
 4. [Fig](https://github.com/withfig/autocomplete) - adds autocomplete to MacOS's terminal
 5. [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) - keyboard customization in Mac.
+Most usefull app because it allows you to use familiar shortcuts (like Ctrl+C, Shift+End, Ctrl+Alt+T..) on Mac

 ## Keyboard
 I use Microsoft Windows keyboard.
 It works fine, but you really need to remap some keys